yizha1/image-integrity/README.md

 ## Background

-Securing your software supply chain for container images
+Software supply chain attacks are rapidly increasing.
+In cloud-native world, securing your software supply chain for containerized workloads is critical to prevent these escalating threats.

 ## Why ensuring the integrity and authenticity?